basvandenberg/spiceweb/spiceweb/doc/source/file_formats.rst

 - Empty sequences are not allowed.
 - Sequences must be upper case.

-SPiCE uses FASTA files for three types of sequences: amino acid sequences, nucleotide sequences, secondary structure sequences, and solvent accessibility sequences.
+SPiCE uses FASTA files for four types of sequences: amino acid sequences, nucleotide sequences, secondary structure sequences, and solvent accessibility sequences.
 Details per sequence type are discussed in the following subsections.